 Carolyn is a creative and strategic problem solver, an educator and a leader.
-Her ability to connect the dots and her diverse set of perspectives come from her experience in a broad portfolio of sectors including healthcare, education, telecommunications, digital media and advertising.
+Her ability to professionally connect the dots come from her diverse areas of interest and experience in a broad portfolio of sectors including healthcare, education, telecommunications, digital media and advertising.

-Carolyn's business, entrepreneurship, leadership and technology accolades and deep insights have been recognized on public outlets including CTV News, Global Entrepreneurship Week, The Globe and Mail and The Financial Post.
+Carolyn's accolades and deep insights have been recognized on public outlets including CTV News, Global Entrepreneurship Week, The Globe and Mail and The Financial Post.

-A second generation Vietnamese-Canadian who was born and raised in Toronto, you can find Carolyn seeking out being the outlier in the groups and communities she chooses to be a part of - always looking to have her perspective expanded and her connection to life deepened.
+A second generation Vietnamese-Canadian and child of war refugees, you can find Carolyn seeking out being the outlier in the groups and communities she chooses to be a part of - always looking to contribute perspectives, develop additional lenses and her connection to life deepened.